damachine/coolerdash/CODE_OF_CONDUCT.md

 ---

-*Inspired by the spirit of the Contributor Covenant, simplified for a small project.*
+*Inspired by the spirit of the Contributor Covenant.*